gianca10086/Ai-biases-Ofqual-algorithm-/README.md

         qkj_value_GCSE = R_value

- # predicted 2019 Grades will strongly correlate with A level marks
+ # Predicted 2019 grades will strongly correlate with A level marks

         # Pkj